Doyle, Brian

 Biographical Text

 An under-rated player who appeared at both left-back and right-back Brian Doyle played for Exeter City between 1954 and 1957.
 He joined the club from Stoke City and moved on to Bristol Rovers.
-He later managed Workington and Stockport County as well as holding several coaching positions in the Middle East.
+He later managed Workington and Stockport County as well as holding several coaching positions in the Middle East and Finland.

-Once again he stayed for three seasons making a total of 43 league appearances, scoring one goal, when chronic nasal trouble forced his retirement.
-He had spell as coach with Carlisle United, before being appointed manager of Workington in July 1968.
-He stayed at Borough Park for three season and later became the coach of Blackpool in 1971.
-Doyle went back into football management with Stockport County in March 1972 staying there until May 1974.
+Once again he stayed for three seasons making a total of 43 league appearances before chronic nasal trouble forced his retirement.
+After coaching with Carlisle United, Brian was appointed manager of Workington in July 1968 and remained in post until March 1971.
+A spell as a coach with Blackpool followed ahead of a return to management with Stockport County between March 1972 and May 1974.

 Appearances